pl0xz0rz/weneedpotato/README.md

 This is my LD26 game, We Need Potato

-So far, it has graphics from my LD25 game, and only 1 level, that is unwinnable.
+So far, it has graphics from my LD25 game, and only 1 level.

-EDIT: Find the potato to win
+Get the potato without touching walls.
+Now featuring some tripods.